 Table of Contents

-It’s always the same call—the one that comes a few days after the crash.
-You’re nursing a nasty case of whiplash and trying to figure out how you’ll get to work now that your bumper is sitting in your back seat.
-The at-fault driver’s insurance adjuster is on the line, their voice oozing with a fake, syrupy concern that makes your teeth ache.
+It's always the same call—the one that comes a few days after the crash.
+The injured party is nursing a nasty case of whiplash and trying to figure out how they'll get to work now that their bumper is sitting in their back seat.
+The at-fault driver's insurance adjuster is on the line, their voice oozing with a fake, syrupy concern that makes your teeth ache.
+What many don't realize is that Colorado law provides important protections during these interactions.
+Under C.R.S. § 13-80-101, injured parties have three years from the date of the accident to file a personal injury claim.
+Colorado also follows a modified comparative negligence rule under C.R.S. § 13-21-111, allowing recovery even if the injured party is partially at fault—provided they're no more than 50% responsible.
+Additionally, non-economic damages, such as pain and suffering, are capped at $1,500,000 as of 2025, a crucial factor when evaluating settlement offers.

 Instead, they lead with this: “So, can you confirm for me… were you wearing your seat belt?”

 And just like that, the game begins.
-That question isn’t a box to check on a form—it's the opening salvo in a coordinated campaign to pay you as little as humanly possible.
-They’re not concerned about your safety; they’re probing for weakness.
-They’re laying the foundation for an argument as cynical as it is predictable: that the injuries their driver gave you are somehow your fault.
-They’re betting you don’t know the colorado seat belt law, and they’re hoping to use your confusion to cheat you out of a fair settlement.
+That question isn't a box to check on a form—it's the opening salvo in a coordinated campaign to pay as little as humanly possible.
+Insurance adjusters aren't concerned about safety; they're probing for weakness.
+They're laying the foundation for an argument as cynical as it is predictable: that the injuries their driver caused are somehow the victim's fault.
+They're betting on confusion about Colorado's seat belt law and comparative negligence rules, hoping to use that uncertainty to cheat claimants out of fair settlements.
+Under Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), defendants can avoid liability if they prove the injured party bears 50% or more of the fault.
+Meanwhile, non-economic damages are capped at $1,500,000 as of 2025.
+Victims have three years from the injury date to file suit under C.R.S. § 13-80-101.
+Understanding these legal frameworks separates informed claimants from those vulnerable to lowball tactics.

 The First Question Is a Calculated Trap